Day 01: Arrival Paro

 Overnight in Thimphu Hotel

 Day 04: Thimphu (sightseeing)

 Visit the National Library, established in 1967.
-Among the highly prized collections, there is a book reported to be the heaviest in the world, weighing 59 kilograms (130 lb), and known as “Bhutan Visual Odyssey across the Last Himalayan Kingdom”
+Among the highly prized collections, there is a book reported to be the heaviest in the world, weighing 59 kilograms (130 lb), known as “Bhutan Visual Odyssey Across the Last Himalayan Kingdom”.

 The Lhakhang was built in the 12th Century on a site chosen by Lam Phajo Drugom Zhigpo, who came from Ralung, Tibet.
 It is an old fortress-like temple perched on a ridge above Thimphu and it has a beautiful view of Thimphu from the courtyard.
 The main chapel houses a unique statue of the seated Avoloketeshvaras, the Buddha of Compassion.

 “Zorig Chusum” means the Thirteen Crafts.
 To preserve our invaluable heritage and promote arts in Bhutan, the Royal Government initiated this institute in1971.
 Students are taught painting, calligraphy, embroidery, wood carving, sculpture, etc. They also learn to understand the traditional meaning and spiritual values enshrined in Buddhist art.